-A significant management challenge for FCA is maintaining a safe, well-trained, sustainable workforce while facing challenges in retirement eligibilities, succession planning and training, and diversity.
+A significant management challenge for FCA is maintaining a well-trained, sustainable workforce while facing challenges in retirement eligibilities, succession planning and training, and diversity.
+A key factor in meeting this challenge is providing a work environment where employees feel safe while they continue to perform their work.

-Employees are FCA's most valuable asset and the safety and well-being of FCA's workforce is brought to the forefront during the COVID-19 pandemic.
-The Agency's success depends greatly on its ability to recruit, retain, and develop a capable workforce, and keep its workforce safe during challenging times such as the current pandemic.
+Employees are FCA's most valuable asset and the safety and well-being of FCA's workforce has been brought to the forefront during the COVID-19 pandemic.
+The Agency's success depends greatly on its ability to recruit, retain, and develop a capable workforce, while keeping its workforce safe during challenging times such as the current pandemic.
+This challenge will continue into the foreseeable future when FCA employees and contractors will be expected to return to the office after working under a maximum telework policy for an extended period of time.
+The Agency will be challenged to respond to a workforce that has adapted to productively working from home and wanting to retain increased telework flexibilities even after returning to the office.

 Because FCA is a relatively small agency with nationwide responsibilities, changes in the workforce-such as the retirement of management and senior employees-must be accounted and planned for to avoid undue disruption to Agency functions.
 The need for succession and human capital planning was highlighted in the past year by the retirement of multiple senior Agency leaders.
 Planning ensures that institutional knowledge and experience are passed on, and the Agency is less dependent on specific individuals.

-Workforce training and developing takes a significant investment of resources, but the use of several tools can ensure that FCA maintains a vital, experienced staff.
+Workforce training and development takes a significant investment of resources, but the use of several tools can ensure that FCA maintains a vital, experienced staff.
 For example, data analytics can help the Agency identify training gaps.
 Job sharing, rotational details, and micro-assignment opportunities can be used to promote career development.
 Mentoring programs can prepare employees for management positions.

 Diversity is another important aspect of human capital.
-A diverse staff brings different perspectives to problemsolving, enriching the Agency's ability to regulate and supervise the System.
+A diverse staff brings different perspectives to problem-solving, enriching the Agency's ability to regulate and supervise the System.
 The Agency must continually assess and deploy strategies to reach its goals for diversity and inclusion.
 It can do this by using various tools that identify and reduce potential barriers to diversity and inclusion, enhance outreach, evaluate the Agency's recruitment data, and heighten awareness through programs that support diversity and inclusion.
+The benefits of allowing a more remote workforce are the enhanced pool of applicants that the Agency can draw from and the enhanced flexibilities that telework allows, such as accommodating disabled employees who may need to work more from home.